 • Risk Assessment Template: an excel spreadsheet that contains a list of the Data Submissions per Sector and a summary table designed to capture the results of a Licensee’s Risk assessment and Data Assurance Activities for Past and Future Years.

-• Sector: means either electricity transmission (ET), gas transmission (GT), gas distribution (GD), electricity distribution (ED) or electricity system operator (ESO).
+• Sector: means either electricity transmission (ET), gas transmission (GT), gas distribution (GD), electricity distribution (ED) or national energy system operator (NESO).
 Where the term “transmission” without specifying electricity or gas is used then it refers to both electricity transmission and gas transmission.

 • Senior Manager Sign-off: The formal certification from an Accountable Senior Manager that (to the best of his or her knowledge and having taken all reasonable steps to confirm and verify) the Data Submission meets the level of accuracy or reliability as specified under the relevant licence condition(s).
 For Data Submissions not falling under the sole remit of a single Accountable Senior Manager, each relevant Accountable Senior Manager is required to Sign-off before the Data Submission may be considered to have Sign-off at this level.